Bring back Sedona's Night Sky

 4

-Open a public review.
+Open the issue for public review.

 5